shehreendheda/katacoda-scenarios/apmintro/fixapp/step3.md

-While the monitors are gathering data, let's visit the store-frontend service and see how it is performing.
+While the monitors are gathering data, let's see how the store-frontend service is performing.

 1. Navigate to <a href="https://app.datadoghq.com/apm/services" target="_datadog">**APM** > **Services**</a>. <p> If there is a menu next to the **Search APM** field, make sure that `env:ruby-shop` is selected.
 A menu is available if you've monitored more than one environment in this Datadog organization.

-2. Select the **store-frontend** service and browse its details. <p> Notice that the monitor you created is linked to the service. <p> Also, notice that there is error data in the **Total Requests** and **Total Errors** graphs.
+2. Select the **store-frontend** service and browse its details. <p> Click the monitor banner to see that the monitor you created is linked to the service. <p> Notice that there is error data in the **Total Requests** and **Total Errors** graphs. *Looks like the store-frontend is not working correctly!*

 3. Click a red bar in the **Total Errors** graph.
 Select the **View Traces** option. <p> You will be redirected to the Traces page.
 The search field is populated with the related facets.